avrilcoghlan/cholerabook/docs/source/assemblies.rst

 In this section, we will describe how users can use Vibriowatch to:

+* :ref:`upload reads to make an assembly for an isolate<target to paragraph1>`.
-* upload reads or assembled genomes.
+* upload an assembled genome for an isolate.
 * verifying that their isolate's species is *V. cholerae*.
 * view the statistics for their assembly.